sercantor/basic_shell/README.md

  - A very simple program that follows the principle of a simple shell, it reads stdin, parses the command, and executes with execvp.
  - Before it executes, it forks the process.
+ - You can install it by cloning this project and simply typing make to console.

 ## TODO